List of Fables characters: The Beauty and the Beast

 After the arrival in Fabletown of the Imperial Emissary, Lord Hansel, during the "Sons of Empire" story-arc, and the subsequent need to keep track of both him and his staff, Beast asks for, and is given, additional funding and manpower.
 This includes the zephyrs, provided by Bigby Wolf's father, the North Wind, which act as spies.
 During the war against the Empire, as depicted in the "War and Pieces" arc, Beast remains in Fabletown, commanding the troops stationed there in case of a retaliatory assault by the Empire.

-According to the answers given in the "Burning Questions" issue, the couple ask Frau Totenkinder what it is she is always knitting.
-Totenkinder responds that it is a garment for their firstborn child.
-Though Beauty laughs, saying she's not even expecting, Frau answer "All things in time" and shows them the progress of her knitting: a pair of footed pajamas with a lion head sewn on the front, and four arms, two legs, and a place for a tail.
-Beast and Beauty are left flabbergasted by the implications.

 As shown in the "Great Fables Cross Over", after having a brief argument with Beast about his behavior with Bigby, Beauty and her husband retire to a tent for makeup sex.
 Afterwards, Beauty feels that there was something magical about this sex.
 In a subsequent, Beauty reveals she is pregnant.
 The child is born premature, but there are no apparent complications.
 The child, a little girl, is named Bliss, and seems normal.
-As Frau had predicted, though, there is a complication: when Bliss becomes angry, she transforms into a six-limbed, tailed beast.
-Since the birth of little Bliss, her father is unable to transform into his beastly form.
-When Beast is examined by Ozma she is unable to detect any trace of his ancient curse.
-In Fables #143 (the third chapter of the "Happily Ever After" story arc), it is confirmed that Bliss has adopted his curse as her own.
+It is later revealed that Beast's curse was transferred to Bliss, leaving Beast powerless.